A Density Independent Formulation of Smoothed Particle Hydrodynamics: Numerical Experiments

 The results of the three dimensional shock tube tests for the standard SPH and our SPH are shown in figure \ref{fig:3dst}.
 In this figure, the circles represent average values of particles in bins with the width of the mean particle separation at the high density part.
 Again, we can see a variation in the pressure around the contact discontinuity in the case of the standard SPH.
 In the case of our SPH, there is no such variation.

-Figure \ref{fig:1dst:strong} shows the results of the strong shock tube tests for the standard SPH and our new SPH.
+Figure \ref{fig:1dst:strong} shows the results of the strong shock tube tests for the standard SPH and DISPH.
 The shock front and the contact discontinuity in the density distribution is well reproduced in the both cases.
 In this extreme test, both runs show jumps in the pressure distribution around the contact discontinuity.
-The absolute value of the pressure jump in our SPH is much smaller than that in the standard SPH.
-The jump found in the pressure in our SPH is caused by the asymmetry in the particle distribution (see \S \ref{sec:esph:pressure}).
-Overall, our SPH can handle such a strong shock problem, even when a very large pressure jump exists initially.
+The absolute value of the pressure jump in DISPH is much smaller than that in the standard SPH.
+The jump found in the pressure in our SPH is caused by the asymmetry in the particle distribution (see \S \ref{sec:disph:pressure}).
+Overall, DISPH can handle such a strong shock problem, even when a very large pressure jump exists initially.
 This result is quite reassuring.
-In our new SPH, it is assumed that pressure is continuous, which is not a valid assumption at the shock front.
+In DISPH, it is assumed that pressure is smooth, which is not a valid assumption at the shock front.
 Thus, it could fail to capture very strong shocks.
-The result shown in figure \ref{fig:1dst:strong} shows that is not the case and our new SPH can handle very strong shocks.
+The result shown in figure \ref{fig:1dst:strong} shows that is not the case and new SPH can handle very strong shocks.